revsys/rsdoc/README.md

 1. Edit your docs in `./docs/` using `hugo server` locally to verify everything is working correctly.
 1. cd into `./docs/` and run `hugo build`
 1. hugo will create a `public/` directory relative to your current path with the built files.
-1. To upload these simply run `rsdoc upload ./public/`
+1. To upload these run `rsdoc upload ./public/`

 Assuming your `.rsdoc` settings are correct this will tar up the contents of the hugo generated folder and deploy them via REST to docs.revsys.com